-Are you visiting London with a limited budget?
+Are you visiting London with a limited budget, follow this 1 day itinerary for London on the cheap!
 Or maybe you simply don’t know where to start when it comes to your journey.
 Your city break, or business trip needn’t be stressful or overwhelming, with so many opportunities and a vast amount of new tech making all our lives easier, there’s no need to fear on an impromptu trip to London.
 There’s only so much your smart phone can do to help however, some of it requires lateral thinking on the behalf of the tourist, finding smart ways to cut through the rubbish and find what you want from your trip as efficiently as possible.
 Below you can find some tips on how to make your journey go from good to great with just a little logic and forward planning.

 Oyster Cards are a precious pearl in your pocket